kuhumcst/texton/INSTALL.md

 The dot following the property value of each of the entries in the 'properties' file is important.
 Between this dot and the closing parenthesis you can write a comment, e.g., "This is the password used on my development machine.".

+## Using the admin page

+The tools made available via Text Tonsorium are registered in the files texton/BASE/meta/tooladm and texton/BASE/meta/toolprop.
+The tooladm file contains boilerplate information, such as the name of each tool, its description, its URL and the email address of the owner of the tool.
+In the public version this email address is x@x.xxx.
+The toolprop file, on the other hand, describes the input and output feautures of each tool.
+These features are used by Text Tonsorium to compute viable workflows to satify the user's text annotation and/or transformation needs.

+If Text Tonsorium is installed locally, open http://localhost/texton/admin.html in your browser.
+Under 'Tool Administration' you see two rows.
+The upper row is for registration of new tools and the lower row for amending the metadata of an already registered tool.
+Assuming you have not changed the password in the properties file (see above), leave the 'Password' field empty and type x@x.xxx in the 'Your email address' field.
+Then press the 'register new tool' or 'update tool' button.

 ## Wrapped NLP tools

 Many of the tools require binary executable (i.e. compiled and linked) files.